nazwhale/snakers-academy/README.md

 ##### Install Homebrew, Ruby, and Gosu

+**Note:** Often people have trouble with installations early on.
+Take care to follow each step and Google any errors you might have.

 Mac
-* Install [Homebrew](https://brew.sh/), Ruby, and  [SDL2](https://github.com/gosu/gosu/wiki/Getting-Started-on-OS-X) by running the following commands in the terminal.
+* Install [Homebrew](https://brew.sh/), Ruby, and  [SDL2](https://github.com/gosu/gosu/wiki/Getting-Started-on-OS-X) by running the following commands in the terminal, one by one.

 ```
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"